center-for-threat-informed-defense/top-attack-techniques/README.md

 <h2> Understanding the Spreadsheet </h2>

+This spreadsheet is the backend for the Top ATT&CK Techniques calculator.
+This README will explain how can you modify this spreadsheet to have the Top 10 Calculator completely customized to your needs.
+You should only change cells that are highlighted in yellow.
+Other changes could break the functionality, so do so at your own risk.

 <h3>TOP 10 TECHNIQUES	</h3>
 B15:19 = You can change your monitoring coverage, which will update the Top Technique score and the Ransomware Top Technique score.
 The options are None, Low, Medium, High.